Texting While Driving

 The Dangers of Texting While Driving

 The risk of texting and driving is not small.
-As Distraction.gov reports, a person who is texting and driving is 23 times more likely to get involved in an auto accident than a driver who is paying attention to the road.
+As Distraction.gov reports, a person who is texting and driving are 23 times more likely to get involved in an auto accident than a driver who is paying attention to the road.
 Young people are most likely to text and drive.
 However, young drivers can least afford to take this type of risk, since they have minimal driving experience.
 Adults, too, can be guilty of texting and driving.

 Unfortunately, when someone texts and drives, he or she is more likely to hit another vehicle, pedestrian or bicycle rider, or to veer out of the lane and into a collision.
 A texting driver is also less likely to see if the car in front has stopped, so the risk of a rear-end collision is higher.
 A driver who is paying attention to his smartphone instead of the road might not slow down or serve to avoid a crash, further increasing the chances of serious injury or death.